adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 *Impossible*, considering the sheer amount of new browsers being released and *irrelevant*, because release date does not determine capability.
 Besides, every browser was new once, so it's quite obvious that an inference for modernity, is basically useless.

 Anyway, once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
-The emphasis on *browsers* as opposed to *features*, more than suggests this technique is doomed from the start.
+The emphasis on *browsers* as opposed to *features*, suggests this technique is frail.
 And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in *Browser Detection (and What To Do Instead)* [[3](#ref3)].

 More specifically, CTM has the following problems of note: